SiddharthaSapkota/Intuji-QA-Associate-Challenge/README.md

 ## Notes

 - Registration and Product flows are completed and working.
-- Cart and Quantity Management flow is partially complete — adjustments and improvements needed for quantity management directly from Product Detail Page as per latest requirements.
 - Page Object Model (POM) pattern is used for better organization.

 ## Folder Structure